 - Clients for Windows, macOS, Linux, Android, iOS

-ProtonVPN, launched in 2017, is one of the newer contenders in a crowded VPN market.
+ProtonVPN, launched in 2017, is one of the newer contenders in a crowded VPN (virtual private network) market.
 Like its sibling, encrypted email provider ProtonMail, it focuses first and foremost on privacy.

-Dedicated GUI clients are available for Windows, macOS, Android and iOS, alongside a Linux command tool and instructions for using the service on other hardware such as routers.
+Dedicated GUI clients are available for Windows, macOS, Android and iOS, plus a Linux command line tool and instructions for using the service on other hardware such as routers.

 ProtonVPN – Features and usability

-Its Windows client has a particularly attractive charcoal-and-green interface.
-The main display allows you to select countries from a list or a map, use a pre-generated “fastest” or “random” connection profile to pick an endpoint based on those criteria, or create your own profile, with options including connection type, country and specific server.
+ProtonVPN’s Windows client has a particularly attractive charcoal and green interface.
+The main display allows you to select countries from a list or a map, use a pre-generated fastest or random connection profile to pick an endpoint based on those criteria or create your own profile, with options including connection type, country and specific server.

-The main endpoint list allows you to select specific endpoint servers and shows how busy each is, and which connection features they provide.
-Special features offered by ProtonVPN endpoints include Secure Core, which offers additional protection against external network attacks, P2P for the benefit of torrent users, and Tor, which uses The Onion Router network to help further anonymise your activity.
+The main endpoint list allows you to select specific endpoint servers and shows how busy each one is, and which connection features they provide.
+Special features offered by ProtonVPN endpoints include Secure Core – which offers additional protection against external network attacks, P2P for the benefit of torrent users, and Tor, which uses The Onion Router network to help further anonymise your activity.

 A traffic graph helps you to monitor your connection’s performance, as well as how much data you’re sending across it.
-Open the client’s Settings interface, and you can enable features including a VPN kill switch to cut off all internet traffic if your VPN connection goes down, and Split Tunnelling, so you can allow specific applications or IP addresses to connect outside the VPN.
+Open the client’s Settings interface, and you can enable features including a VPN kill switch to cut off all internet traffic if your VPN connection goes down and Split Tunnelling so you can allow specific applications or IP addresses connect outside the VPN.

 ProtonVPN – Performance

-As well as the outstanding free tier, which only limits the endpoint servers you can use to three, in the US, the Netherlands and Japan, rather than restricting how much bandwidth you can use, there are three different paid tiers, which can make comparing the service to its rivals a little confusing.
+As well as an outstanding free tier, which only limits the endpoint servers you can use to three, in the US, the Netherlands and Japan, rather than restricting how much bandwidth you can use, there are three different paid tiers, which can make comparing the service to its rivals a little confusing.
 I always use the Plus tier when testing, unless specifically stated otherwise.

-“Basic” covers two devices and gives you access to all standard servers in 32 countries covered by ProtonVPN, as well as some dedicated P2P servers, for an extremely competitive £4.07 per month, £39.12 per year or £64.38 every two years.
+Basic covers two devices and gives you access to all standard servers in the 46 countries now covered by ProtonVPN, as well as some dedicated P2P servers, for an extremely competitive £4.07 per month, £39.12 per year or £64.38 every two years.
 It’s a good entry-level VPN offering for users on a budget, but the lack of streaming endpoints chafes a little and will be a deal-breaker for some.

-“Plus” gets you all that, alongside specialist secure core, Tor and streaming servers for up to five devices, and costs around £8.15 per month, £78.24 per year or £129.58 every two user.
-Visionary, priced at £24.45 per month, £234.72 per year or £390.38 every two years, is the same but gets you 10 simultaneous connections and includes the top-tier Visionary secure email service from sibling company ProtonMail.
+Plus gets you all that, as well as specialist secure core, Tor and streaming servers for up to five devices, and costs around £8.15 per month, £78.24 per year or £129.58 every two user.
+Visionary, priced at £24.45 per month, £234.72 per year or £390.38 every two years, is the same but gets you ten simultaneous connections and includes the top-tier Visionary secure email service from sibling company ProtonMail.